Analytics dashboard with business icons and charts on maroon background.

 • Complex problem-solving abilities and the knowledge to address multi-faceted issues using data-driven solutions

-In-Demand Functional Career Paths for MBA Graduates
+5 High-Demand Functional Career Paths

 With so many possible careers for MBA graduates, you might wonder what path is right for you.
 As you explore your options, keep the following in-demand and functional career paths in mind.